 How to Safely Give Fennel to Your Dog

-Preparation and portion size are what keep fennel in the safe zone.
+Preparation and portion size are what keep fennel in the appropriate zone.

 Wash fennel well, cut it into small dog-appropriate pieces, and serve it plain.
 Avoid garlic, onions, butter, salt, and seasoning blends.
 Those additions are often a bigger problem than the fennel itself.